ctolentino/funky-functions/README.md

     * A ```property``` called numClasp that will store the number 300.
   * An ```if statement``` that will check if myShuffle's isPopular property is true.
 If so, **return** the value of myShuffle's numClaps property.

-6. Outside of the ```funkyFunctions``` object, **console.log the sum of the values returned from all of the methods from the funkyFunctions object.** Call each method and add them together.
-If this prints 352, you got the funk!
+6. Outside of the ```funkyFunctions``` object, **console.log the sum of the values returned from all of the methods from the funkyFunctions object.** Call each method and add them together to see PART I of the combination.